Rubina-Bansal/KPMG-Marketing-Analysis/README.md

 DATA SOURCE: Excel file containing the data used, has been uploaded.

 ## Project Overwiew:
-Our task was to analyze the data provided by the client, which contained information about their customers, transactions, and demographic data.
-We used various tools, including Python to clean, manipulate, and visualize the data.
-Through this process, we were able to identify key trends and insights, which were used to provide recommendations to the client.
+The task was to analyze the data provided by the client, which contained information about their customers, transactions, and demographic data.
+Various tools were used, including Python, to clean, manipulate, and visualize the data.
+Through this process, key trends were identified and insights generated, which were used to provide recommendations to the client.

 #### Modules:
 1. Data Quality Assessment

-Data quality assessment was conducted to ensure that the data provided by the client was accurate and complete.
-We performed various checks, including verifying the completeness of the data, identifying and removing duplicate entries, and validating the accuracy of the data.
+Data quality was assessed to ensure that the data provided by the client was accurate and complete.
+Various checks were performed, including verifying the completeness of the data, identifying and removing duplicate entries, and validating the accuracy of the data.

 2. Data Insights